PhivPap/Util-C/Json/README.md

 # Json
 C library for safe parsing, navigation and printing of json values.

 No external dependencies.

 Checked malloc().

-Work in progress.
+Missing: Documentantion, saving json as string.